ktappdev/reviewit-smart-tags-microservice/README.md

 # reviewit-smart-tags-microservice

-A Go microservice for generating AI-powered tags for business reviews using OpenRouter API.
+A lightweight Go microservice for generating AI-powered tags from business descriptions using OpenRouter API.

 ## Features

 - Generate tags from business descriptions using AI
-- Regenerate tags for existing reviews
+- No database dependencies - stateless operation
-- RESTful API endpoints
+- RESTful API endpoint
-- PostgreSQL database integration
 - CORS support for web applications

 ## Setup